Isaac-DeFrain/Isaac-DeFrain/README.md

 - activism, politics, civil liberties
 - social impacts of blockchain/cryptocurrency
 - cults, hate groups, fascism, religious extremism
-- history and the general process of how things came to be the way they are
+- history and the process of how things came to be the way they are